-This course thoroughly examines the Legal and Regulatory Environment for Health Care and Informatics within the dynamic context of the healthcare industry.
-Students will delve into healthcare organizations from the micro level, which focuses on individual behavior in healthcare, intrapersonal and interpersonal issues, groups and teams, and managing organizational change, and the macro level, which looks at the healthcare industry as a whole.
+HLTH645 - Legal and Regulatory Environment for Health Care and Informatics issues, groups and teams, and managing organizational change, and the macro level, which looks at the healthcare industry as a whole.
 By the end of the course, students will have gained a deep understanding of the legal and regulatory aspects of healthcare, as well as the skills to effectively manage healthcare organizations.
 This comprehensive approach will ensure students are well-informed and prepared for future roles.
 Both future and practicing healthcare managers will benefit from this course, which is based on current research articles, case studies, and healthcare management journals.